State of Bahía

 Salvador de Bahía was the first capital of Brazil.
 It is mostly populated with descendants of African slaves, earning it to be known as «The black Rome», in addition to its reputation of city with 365 churches.
 The rest of the population is composed of a minority of Europeans and natives.
 It paints a picture of the country the way we imagine it from Europe: colored, festive, with streets filled with music and shows.
 A stay in that mythic city is a real awakening of your senses: a very rich and polished up architecture, a very typical cooking that tickles your taste buds and exhales scents at every corner, an ubiquitous music (bossa-nova, tropicalism, axé) accompanied by sensual dances or capoeiras.
-Obviously, it's perfectible according to cleanliness and maintenance of some buildings, public or private.
+Obviously, it is perfectible according to cleanliness and maintenance of some buildings, public or private.
 Poverty is everywhere and you will often be requested by begging children.
 Favelas are numerous.
 Insecurity there is very real, as much as in Rio de Janeiro and São Paulo.
-That's why you should avoid working-class areas and the center (except the Pelourinho District to some degree) at night.
+That is why you should avoid working-class areas and the center (except the Pelourinho District to some degree) at night.
 But even though you can feel uncomfortable at first sight, you will finally understand those imperfections are parts of its appeal.
-It's a city that remains in its original state, which accepts and shows itself the way it is.
+It is a city that remains in its original state, which accepts and shows itself the way it is.
 It is authentic and sincere, which finally makes it charming.
-Then, you will understand that's like a person you have to accept with its failures.
-You will quickly be caught and attracted to its charms, and at the end of your stay, you will leave it feeling blue because it leaves a permanent mark on you.
+Then, you will understand it is like a person you have to accept with its failures.
+You will quickly be caught and attracted to its charms, and at the end of your stay, you will leave it feeling blue because it makes a lasting impression on you.

 - Pelourinho district and its surroundings

 Pelourinho (photo) is the must-visit historic district, classified as a UNESCO World Heritage site.
 Set on top of the heights, it proudly towers above the lower city.
-Its colorful colonial architecture is a real delight for your eyes.
+Its colorful Colonial architecture is a real delight for your eyes.
 Its cobbled pedestrian streets – with slopes for some of them - seem to be filled with history and mystery.
 The numerous Baroque churches proudly show their interior decoration over-elaborated with architectural niceties and adornments.
 Unfortunately, the Pelourinho is not spared by insecurity.
 That being said, The Military Police canvasses the area which is reassuring.
-Feel free to ask them advices about the safe streets or the streets to be avoided.
+Feel free to ask them advice about the safe streets or the streets to be avoided.
 You can ask shopkeepers, restaurant owners or others as well.
-On the other hand, don't ask especially strangers: you could run into someone with bad intentions who could willingly lead you to a cut-throat street.
+On the other hand, do not ask especially strangers: you could run into someone with bad intentions who could willingly lead you to a cut-throat street.
 Finally, never use the stairs from the upper city to the lower city, neither by day nor by night.
 Take the Elevador Lacerda, elevator built for that purpose in use from 6 A.M. to 11 P.M.
-Outside of these hours, don't hesitate to take a cab even for such a short distance.
+Outside of those hours, do not hesitate to take a cab even for such a short distance.

 The Casa do Benin is a cultural site to which the Bahianese attach a lot of value.
 Indeed, it pays tribute to that African country from where some of them are from, especially through art objects and photographs.